eNMS-automation/eNMS/README.md

 # Introduction

-eNAPALM is a web interface to the two most widely used libraries for network automation: Netmiko and NAPALM.
+eNAPALM is a web interface to netmiko and NAPALM.
-It allows to send scripts (plain text script or Jinja2 templates) to one or more devices using Netmiko or NAPALM, and to retrieve and store the output of NAPALM getters.
+It allows to send scripts (plain text script or Jinja2 templates along with a YAML file) to one or more devices using netmiko or NAPALM, and to retrieve and store the output of NAPALM getters.
 It also includes a daemon for the user to run specific actions (retrieve the getters, send a script) on a regular basis.

 ![eNAPALM](https://github.com/afourmy/e-napalm/blob/master/readme/napalm_configuration.png)